Work in progress

 COVID: Their Souls take flight:

-This work is a respectful dedication to those who have lost their lives to Coronavirus.
-The ongoing work comprises small and large scale pieces on different surfaces depicting many coloured birds in flight.
+This work is a respectful dedication to those who lost their lives to Coronavirus.

 Growing and Producing: